Ross Gay

 Tippett: And so you think about tenderness very much in touch with a culture of violence that we also live with and that’s strangely intertwined with fun and joy and love and all these beautiful things.

 And in the midst of that, as well, in addition to all kinds of brutality and stupidity, is all this tenderness.
-In fact, some of the tenderness I think of is having my right MCL blown out by a good chop block from someone, and my buddy Glenn running — running! — to pick me up.
-So you’re right, it’s very much entwined in the way, probably, I’ve been thinking about it for most of my life, because for most of my life I’ve been deeply engaged in thinking about sport and the violence in sport.
+That, in fact — some of the tenderness I think of is having my right MCL blown out by a good chop block from someone, and my buddy Glenn like running — running! — to pick me up.
+So you’re right, it’s very much entwined, probably, in the way I’ve been thinking about it for most of my life, because for most of my life I’ve been deeply engaged in thinking about sport and the violence in sport.
 I’ve been in sport, or I’ve been thinking about sport and the many things that sport is.

 Gay: Say it again.
 Would you?
 Would you ask it again?

 Tippett: Well, where could — I’m sure somebody’s asked you this.
 It’s like “How can you use a word like joy right now?”
 How can you use a word like “mercy” right now?
-Being a black man and doing nothing wrong and having to constantly think about what’s gonna happen when you see a policeman, for example.
+Being a Black man and doing nothing wrong and having to constantly think about what’s going to happen when you see a policeman, for example.

 Tippett: Yes, but that’s a different move.
 There’s no answer, but there’s a move.
 I mean, here’s a little piece of it: “What if we honestly assessed what we have come to believe about ourselves and each other, and how those beliefs shape our lives?
 And what if we did it with generosity and forgiveness?
 What if we did it with mercy?”
 And you’re talking about really hard, inexcusable things in our history and our present.